PawseySC/using-nimbus/_episodes/04-launch-an-instance.md

 >
 > The **Network** tab is where you will define the networking available to your instance.
 >
+> If you remember, when we talked about the Nimbus dashboard in episode 2, we saw that the Network area had usage, even before we set up or launched a new instance.
+This is because Nimbus projects come with a pre-configured network, meaning you are not required to configure a network yourself in order to have a working instance.
+If you require a custom configuration for more advanced use, you can configure your own or ask for our assistance.
+>
-> Nimbus projects have networking choices pre-configured.
-Using a training account you will see a network named something like  __cou010-network__.
+> When using a training account you will see a default network named something like __cou010-network__.
 If you are using your own project you will see a network name similar to this.
 >
 > You will also see a __Public external__ network.
 We will use this now since you get a public IP address automatically.
 >